-In the third and last part of “Data Center Transformation and Transition made easy”, Ljiljana Katchkin, Senior Program Manager in the Capgemini global Data Center Transformation team, outlines the last key steps to address in order to ensure a successful Data Center Transformation & Transition project.
+In the third and last part of “Data Center Transformation and Transition made easy,” Ljiljana Katchkin, Senior Program Manager in the Capgemini global Data Center Transformation team, outlines the last key steps to address in order to ensure a successful Data Center Transformation and Transition project.

 Most companies have generic project methodologies and accelerators, and the focus is often around transition servers from a client data center to their own data center as part of an outsourcing deal, with an extensive period of stabilization and transformation at the back of that transition.